sighupio/add-on-kafka/README.md

 ## Packages

-The following packages are included in the SIGHUP Distribution Logging katalog:
+The following packages are included in the SIGHUP Distribution Kafka katalog:

 | Package                                                      | Version   | Description                                                                                                                                          |
 |--------------------------------------------------------------|-----------|------------------------------------------------------------------------------------------------------------------------------------------------------|